unionai/unionai-docs/source/data-input-output/flytefile.md

 However, the storage location used can be overridden by specifying the optional parameter `remote_path` when initializing the `FlyteFile` object.
 The specified value must be the full URI of a writable location accessible from your Union cluster.
-You can, for example, use the same bucket that your cluster uses by default but with a specified file name.
+You can, for example, use the same bucket that your cluster uses by default, but with a specified file name.
 Alternatively, you can use an entirely different bucket.

 :::{note}